exasol/script-languages/exaudfclient/README.md

 ## Start a build

-The exaudfclient is a multi-language projects.
-Therefore, we are using [Bazel](https://docs.bazel.build/versions/master/bazel-overview.html) as build system, because it provide build support for many languages and allows to mix these languages.
+The exaudfclient is a multi-language project.
+Therefore, we are using [Bazel](https://docs.bazel.build/versions/master/bazel-overview.html) as build system, because it provides build support for many languages and allows to mix these languages.
 Because the exaudfclient has language bindings to Python 2/3, Java and R, we need specify where Bazel can find the correponding library- and header-files.
 This is done by Environment Variables.

 For executing the build locally, you can use the script